 To the left were the other two rooms.
 One was Mom and Dad’s room.
-The second was Peggy and my room for awhile, and then we switched and it became Peggy and Judy’s room.
+The second was Peggy and my room for awhile, and then later it became Peggy and Judy’s room.
 These two rooms were a little bit bigger than the room at the top of the stairs.
 They could fit a double bed and a couple of chests of drawers.

-In behind the stairs was a large open room that Mom used as a closet.
+Behind the stairs was a large open space that Mom used as a closet.
 This was in the other gable.

 None of the bedrooms had actual doors on them.
 They just had curtains across the door openings.
 In the 10 years that we lived there, Mom and Dad and the kids’ rooms never had real doors.
 The bathroom, of course, got a real door when it was built, and Afi’s room got an accordion door at that time.